LLNL/llnl.github.io/about/licenses/index.md

 - [LGPL-2.1 License](/about/licenses/lgpl-2.1.txt)

-If your repository was approved for release under a different open source license, that file content will be provided by the Innovation and Partnerships Office.
+If your repository was approved for release under a different open source license, the text of that license will be provided by the Innovation and Partnerships Office.

 ### Have Questions?